 Note from WIR Margaret Christakos:

 As your Writer in Residence, I am here on campus to offer time, thought and attention to your creative writing and writing ideas.
 If you are interested in a manuscript consultation, please feel free to bring your work to me.
 You don't have to be in a creative writing class, or even an EFS student.
 You can be at any level of study.

-Otherwise, I'm available to meet with you on Tuesday and Thursday afternoons, also from 1pm to 5pm, as long as we set up an appointment in advance.
-Send me an email at firstname.lastname@example.org, to tell me about yourself and the work you'd like to discuss.
+I'm available to meet with you on Tuesday and Thursday afternoons, from 1pm to 5pm, appointments preferred.
+Send me an email in advance at email@example.com, to tell me about yourself and the work you'd like to discuss; please include a writing sample.
 We can set up an appointment, and arrange for you to drop your work in hard copy for me at the English and Film Studies department office.

 I'll read your writing in advance of your visit and then set up a time with you to come to my office and have a 30-40 minute discussion about it.
 I appreciate a week's notice, and invite you to give me up to ten pages of material in manuscript form.
 I am happy to look at poetry, short fiction, long fiction excerpts, and nonfiction writing, and will also read your draft scripts.
 You may also wish to discuss a writing idea or concept or float thoughts on interdisciplinary and intergenre approaches to writing— I'm interested in your creative explorations.

 As well, in mid-October I'll put a call out for participants for a project-based writing group, so listen for that.

 Please note ALL members of the Edmonton community are welcome to visit the Writer in Residence.

 Writer in Residence 2017–18